eda-ricercatore/gulyas-scripts/notes/python.md

 + Inheritance allows a derived/child class to have a different fundamental behavior from its base/parent class \cite[Chapter 4, pp. 103]{Alchin2010}
 	\cite[Chapter 9, pp. 181]{Hall2009b}.
+	- Inheritance allows specialized classes of objects to be created from general classes of objects \cite[Chapters 7, pp. 139]{Hetland2005}.
 	- Duck typing enables developers to modify and manipulate objects, which are related via class inheritance, while ensuring type safety
 		\cite{WikipediaContributors2018a}.